fairlearn/fairlearn/.github/ISSUE_TEMPLATE/bug_report.md

 - Browser (if you're reporting a dashboard bug in jupyter): [e.g. Edge, Firefox, Chrome, Safari]
 - Python version: [e.g. 3.7.4]
 - Fairlearn version: [e.g. 0.4.5 or installed from master branch in editable mode]
-- version of Python packages: please run the following snipped and paste the output:
+- version of Python packages: please run the following snippet and paste the output:
   ```python
   from fairlearn.utils import show_versions
   show_versions()